10 Military Moving Tips

 3. Create a PCS Moving Binder

-A typical PCS order comes with plenty of paperwork, especially if you’re doing a PPM.
-Keeping close tabs on receipts and weight tickets will help you get fully reimbursed for your moving expenses.
-Store all other important documents, such as PCS orders, birth certificates, and your Household Goods inventory in a dedicated binder.
+A typical PCS order comes with plenty of paperwork, especially if you’re doing a PPM/DITY.
+Keep all receipts related to moving expenses and weight tickets to get fully reimbursed for your moving expenses.
+Store all important documents such as PCS orders, birth certificates, passports, vaccination records for your household (both people and pets), and your household goods inventory in a dedicated binder.
 This will help you stay organized throughout the moving process.

 4. Consider Purging Beforehand

-Depending on your orders, you may be going a long way, and you may not have a lot of time to get organized.
+Depending on your orders, you may need to travel a long distance and may not have much time to get organized.
 One way to ease the packing burden is to declutter beforehand.
-Find things around the house that are broken or no longer used and either discard them or find a new home (either at a yard sale or a location donation center).
-Start this process before packing for best results.
+Find items around the house that are broken or no longer in use and either discard them or find a new home (either at a yard sale or a donation center).
+Start this process before packing for the best results.

 5. Explore Your Moving Options

-About two months before the big day, start zeroing in on how you’re going to move (especially if you’re doing it yourself).
-A popular choice is renting a portable moving and storage container, such as a U-Box® container.
+Before moving day, start zeroing in on how you’re going to move (especially if you’re doing it yourself).
+A popular choice is renting a portable moving and storage container, such as U-Box® containers by U-Haul.
 These containers can be delivered to your current location, allowing you to pack at your own pace.
-They’re then picked up and shipped to your new location when needed.
+They’re then picked up and shipped to your new location when needed, or they can be stored for as long as you need.

 You also have the choice of hiring movers.
-If you’re going through the DoD, you may be assigned a Transporation Service Provider to help with packing and moving.
-You can also hire your own movers through a provider like Moving Help® as part of your PPM.
+If you’re going through the DoD, you may be assigned a Transportation Service Provider to help with packing and moving.
+You can also hire your own movers through a provider like as part of your PPM.

 6. Pack Strategically